 Spring and Fall admission

-MA: Research Program Requires 30 credit hours of graduate coursework, with four to six credit hours devoted to the master’s thesis.
+Requires 30 credit hours of graduate coursework, with six credit hours devoted to the master’s thesis.
 At least 24 hours must be completed at the 5000 level or above.
 A maximum of 6 credit hours may be completed at the 3000 or 4000 level at the discretion of the academic department.

 Requires study within an area of specific interest within the disciplines of speech, language, and hearing sciences, with mentorship from faculty.
 Options are available for a dual PhD in SLHS and Neuroscience and SLHS and Cognitive Science.
 There is no foreign language requirement.

-The Spring Deadline for the MA and PhD programs is October 1, 2013
+The Fall Deadline for domestic applicants is January 15, 2016, but we strongly encourage earlier submissions.
+The Spring Deadline for the MA Research and the PhD programs is October 1, 2015.